 The Brewery

-Mount Saint Bernard Trappist Brewery is a small-scale, built for purpose facility located within the Abbey, in what used to be our kitchen and laundry.
-Today, brewing is one of our principal fields of labour by which we sustain our community of monks and maintain upkeep of our home.
+Mount St Bernard Brewery, the producer of Tynt Meadow English Trappist Ale, operates from a small, purpose-built facility.
+Located within the Abbey, it occupies what used to be our kitchen and laundry.
+Currently, brewing is a key labour for us, helping sustain our community of monks and maintain our home.

-Our brewery uses sustainable practices, ingredients and techniques, allowing us to deliver a modern interpretation of time-honoured Trappist ale in an environmentally friendly and community conscious manner.
-From our humble beginnings experimenting with a small home brewing kit, we now produce over 1,000 hectolitres of Tynt Meadow which can be found throughout the United Kingdom, Europe, North & South America and Asia
+Moreover, our brewery embraces sustainable practices, ingredients, and techniques.
+This approach allows us to produce a modern version of traditional Trappist ale in an environmentally friendly and community-focused way.
+Starting with a small home brewing kit, we now brew over 1,000 hectolitres of Tynt Meadow.
+Today, you can find our ale not only throughout the United Kingdom but also across Europe, North and South America, and Asia.

 Brewing on-site at Mount St Bernard